 Ray Jia

-Ray joined the World Gold Council in early 2019, and works within the Research team as the Research Head, China.
+Ray joined the World Gold Council in early 2019, and works within the Research team as the Head of Research (Asia Pacific, ex-India) and Deputy Head of Trade Engagement (China).
 He previously held position with China Industrial Futures Ltd, focusing on the market analysis for major commodities classes and international macros for both individual and institutional investors.

 Ray has a Bachelor’s degree in Corporate Finance from the Adelaide University in Australia, and a Master's degree of Investment from Pace University in the US.